 |Trametes versicolor (turkey tail)||77.5%||4/8|

-Certain extract isolates caused 100% cancer regression rate.
+Particular extract isolates caused a 100% cancer regression rate.

-Further research by Mori, Ikekawa, Hamuro, Chihara, Maeda, Taguchi, Nanba, Aoki, Ohno and many others, has proven that medicinal mushroom can cause significant cancer prevention and cancer regression (in various types of cancer), including complete regression if used on time.
+Japanese researchers Mori, Ikekawa, Hamuro, Chihara, Maeda, Taguchi, Nanba, Aoki, Ohno, and many others have proven that medicinal mushrooms can significantly prevent and regress various types of cancer, even achieving complete regression when used on time.

-In China, Prof. Q. Y. Yang isolated polysaccharide-peptide, or PSP, from Trametes versicolor.
-PSP is the first official drug made from medicinal mushrooms against cancer in China: it was registered in 1983 and is still in use.
-Chemically, PSP is very similar to PSK (Krestin), an official anticancer drug in Japan since 1977.
-PSK (Krestin) is still used in Japan, Australia and other countries.
+Prof. Q. Y. Yang from China isolated polysaccharide-peptide, or PSP, from Trametes versicolor.
+In 1983, PSP was registered as the first official drug from medicinal mushrooms against cancer in China and is still in use today.
+PSP is chemically very similar to PSK (Krestin), an official anticancer drug in Japan since 1977, which is also still used in Japan, Australia, and other countries.